john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/02_data_prep/01_denoise/020_spatial.md

 Median Filter Performance Characteristics with Gaussian Noise
 ```

 {numref}`median_gaussian_characteristics_fig` (c) shows the result of applying a median filter to an image corrupted by Gaussian noise.
 The noise is effectively, removed while preserving much of the fine detail.
-Note the shape of the histogram in `median_gaussian_characteristics_fig` (g) more closely resembles that of the original image than the histograms of the linear filters.
+Note the shape of the histogram in {numref}`median_gaussian_characteristics_fig` (g) more closely resembles that of the original image than the histograms of the linear filters.

 Where the median filter is quite distinguished is with noise that produces extreme changes in pixel intensity.
 In {numref}`median_snp_characteristics_fig`, we apply the median filter to an image corrupted by 'salt and pepper' noise.